A call to return land to tribal nations grows stronger

 Land Back, a call to restore land stewardship to Indigenous peoples, has been a demand since the land was originally stolen.
 In recent years, the term has cropped up more and more in social media feeds.
-For Corinne Rice, a consultant and journalist from the Lakota and Mohawk Nations who lives on the Rosebud Reservation in South Dakota, working within the movement involves doing a lot of online education.
+For Corinne Rice, a consultant and journalist from the Lakota and Mohawk Nations who lives on the Rosebud Reservation in South Dakota, working within the movement involves a lot of online education.

-“You see a hashtag Land Back or you see people with Land Back shirts, or there’s jewelry,” Rice, who writes for PowWows.com, explains.
+“You see a hashtag Land Back or you see people with Land Back shirts, or there’s jewelry,” Rice, who writes for PowWows.com, says.
 “Natives all over the US have kind of been saying Land Back in a way that’s gaining attention, but not a lot of people really knew what it meant.
 So, as educators, we were getting this question quite frequently from non-Natives via social media.
 ‘What does that mean?
 You want us to just give you the land?
 Then where are we supposed to go?’”

-Many people can support the movement and stay right where they are, Rice explains.
-Land Back has many meanings, but perhaps most importantly involves allowing Natives to make decisions about land so they have a say in things like the construction of destructive oil pipelines.
+Many people can support the movement and stay right where they are, Rice says.
+Land Back has many meanings but perhaps most importantly involves allowing Natives to make decisions about land so they have a say in things like the construction of destructive oil pipelines.
 Rice says a farmer, for instance, could deed her property to a tribal nation but continue her work on that farmland and even partner with the tribal nation.

 Last year, Rice began working as a liaison for people considering transferring their land and those with the legal expertise to get it done.
-She’s teamed up with her brother Andrew Perera, who holds a Masters of Jurisprudence in Indian Law.
+She’s teamed up with her brother Andrew Perera, who holds a masters of jurisprudence in Indian Law.

 The two often use humor and sass to educate people about the Land Back process.
 One Instagram slideshow they posted in July explains the court case Johnson & Graham’s Lessee v.
 M’Intosh, which ruled that Tribal Nations hold no title to land and have only a “right to occupancy.”
 Rice and Perera posted a card that read: “In 1823, the Supreme Court saw a case that started what many know to be the Holy Trinity of fucking over Tribal Nations and sovereignty,” along with an image of Alexis, a character on the TV show Schitt’s Creek, saying “hell no.”

 As a consultant, Rice has walked people through the land transfer process at conferences with organic farmers and meetings with corporate executives.
-I talked to her earlier this month about how people can be allies to Indigenous communities and the urgency of Land Back in today’s climate crisis.
+I spoke with her earlier this month about how people can be allies to Indigenous communities and the urgency of Land Back in today’s climate crisis.
+Our conversation has been edited and condensed.

 How exactly does Land Back work?